crolopez/cod-performance-tracker/README.md

 # COD PERFORMANCE TRACKER

-Telegram bot to report on your and your friends' performance in Call of Duty Cold War.
+Telegram bot to report on your and your friends performance in Call of Duty Cold War.

 ## How to deploy